shumao469/StrokeNiche-virtual-cell-landscape/README.md

 The Streamlit app supports a safe synthetic demo and user-supplied model exports.
 It provides latent before/after views, density-aware response landscapes, state-stratified summaries, spatial projections, and relative-strength sensitivity.
-It is a candidate-effect explorer, not a live graph-adapter or arbitrary-gene inference service.

 ![Gene-perturbation explorer](docs/assets/perturbation_explorer.png)